Heewon-Hailey/agent-based-stock-market-simulator/README.md

 <br>

 ## How to run
 Either download NetLogo or use web version NetLogo at https://ccl.northwestern.edu/netlogo/.
-For a brief look, I suggest to use the web version NetLogo by uploading `stock model.nlogo`.
-The user interface differs in the web version.
+To view the user-friendly interface, I suggest to download NetLogo and open `stock model.nlogo`.
+The user interface may be too simplified in the web version.
 <br>

 ## Version